Analysis | Biden probably has about 600 days to do what he wants to do

 If Biden loses the House, he essentially loses his ability to pass any legislation, regardless of how it might fare in the Senate.
 There, of course, his party’s grip is only slightly less shaky.
 As of writing, Cook Political Report has six Senate seats in the “toss-up” or lean category, meaning they are the most likely to swing between parties.
 Four are held by Republicans.

 Biden and his party are obviously keenly aware of the window that exists.
-Senate Majority Leader Charles Schumer (D-N.Y.) got authorization from the Senate parliamentarian to allow his caucus to pass more bills without the 60-vote constraints of threatened filibusters.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) got authorization from the Senate parliamentarian to allow his caucus to pass more bills without the 60-vote constraints of threatened filibusters.
 The president is pushing for a large infrastructure bill that would both meet a lot of Democratic policy initiatives and, he hopes, further bolster the sense among voters that he and his party are delivering on things they want.

 The 118th Congress begins Jan.
 3, 2023.
 That’s about 624 days from now.
 That, it is safe to assume, is how wide Biden’s window is.
 And that, it’s safe to assume, is a number that remains at the back of the minds of every Democratic leader in Washington.